hayun12121212/hayun12121212/README.md

 if you have any problems E-mail me my email is haidynschooley@gmail.com

-and to use these mods you have to press SHIFT+CTRL+I and then go to console but befor that you have to make sure you do that in the game then have fun
+and to use these mods you have to make a bookmarlet and paste the ANSWER CHEAT into the URL and name it what ever you want to name it then go in a game and click the bookmark have fun!!